epicleptico/chessElo/README.md

  3. Code is provided with no warranty.
 Using somebody else's code and bitching when it goes wrong makes you a DONKEY dick.
 Fix the problem yourself.
 A non-dick would submit the fix back.

+> Notes

+I abandoned this project.
+There was somme features that i wanted to put into but i have no time for it.